gamejolt/terms/terms/global.md

 ### Acceptance of Terms of Use and Amendments

-Lucent Web Creative, LLC (also known as Game Jolt) ("***Game Jolt***," "***we***" or "***us***") owns, operates and maintains the gamejolt.com website, including, without limitation, all sub-pages (the "**Site**"), the Game Jolt desktop client software, mobile application, game API, and widgets (the "*Software*") (collectively, the "*Service*").
+Game Jolt Inc. ("***Game Jolt***," "***we***" or "***us***") owns, operates and maintains the gamejolt.com website, including, without limitation, all sub-pages (the "**Site**"), the Game Jolt desktop client software, mobile application, game API, and widgets (the "*Software*") (collectively, the "*Service*").
 Each time you access, view or use the Service, you agree to be bound by these Terms of Use (these "***Terms***"), which may be amended from time to time.
 We will make commercially reasonable efforts to provide each user of the Service with notice of any amendment to these Terms, and we also will provide notice on the Service of any amendment to these Terms.
 Any amendment only will apply to your use of the Service on and after the date of the amendment.
 In addition, if you use or purchase any product or service through the Service, you also will be subject to any terms and conditions applicable to that product and service.
 If you do not agree with these Terms, you immediately should stop using the Service.

 We reserve the right, at any time and from time to time, to modify or discontinue the Service or terminate your access to the Service with or without notice, charge fees in connection with the use of the Service, modify or waive any fees charged in connection with the Service, and offer opportunities to some or all users of the Service.
 You agree that we will not be liable to you for any modification or discontinuation of the Service or termination of your access to the Service, in whole or in part, or of any product or service, content or feature offered through the Service.
 Your continued use of the Service after such changes will indicate your acceptance of the changes.